-If you’re planning to drive in Andorra, you should take normal precautions and remember when driving in Andorra, you drive on the right-hand side.
+If you’re planning to drive in Andorra, you should take normal precautions and to drive on the right-hand side, the opposite to Ireland.
 If you want to drive:

 - Bring your full and international driving licence and make sure you have adequate and appropriate insurance.

 - If you are hiring a vehicle, make sure that you have all the documentation to present to police, in case required.

 - Andorra has stricter drink-driving laws than most European Union countries.
 Driving under the influence of alcohol or drugs is against the law and you risk being detained, fined or banned from driving if caught.

 - If you need to leave your vehicle as the result of a breakdown or accident, you must wear a reflective jacket.
 Failure to do so can result in a fine.

 - Drivers must carry two red warning triangles to place in front of and behind the vehicle in the event of an accident or breakdown.